 - Blend together 6 dates, vanilla, salt, and 1 cup of the pecans.
 Batter will be sticky and thick.
 Then Place in bowl and set aside.

-- Next, in a small sauce pan, combine 1/2 cup maple syrup (for sweeter topping using 1/2 c maple syrup), 2 tbsp milk (or water), 1/2 cup coconut oil, and coffee.
+- Next, in a small saucepan, combine 1/3 cup maple syrup (for sweeter topping using 1/2 c maple syrup), 2 tbsp milk (or water), 1/3 cup coconut oil, and 2 tbsp instant coffee.

 - Bake again for about 18-22 minutes or until golden brown on sides.